Gabrielasiu/Callenge-3/README.md

 amoung all of the data submitted, and select one employee for winning an award or a lottery in case is needed.
-For this website, I applied basic knowledge in JavaScript, such as for loop, while loop, I created variables, constants and used different functions such a Math.random.
+For this website, I applied basic knowledge in JavaScript, such as for loop, while loop, I created variables, constants, arrays and used different functions such a Math.random.
 This is how my webside looks like before adding emoployees.
 See the magic when you open the console !